 7. Review and submit your podcast

-On the last screen, you have a chance to review all of the information you submitted.
+Your final step in the Spotify podcast submission process is to review all of the information you submitted.
 Take care in going over the details as you can’t edit this once you hit submit.

 Submit Your Podcast To Spotify With Castos

 We understand the importance of listing your show across every podcast directory at Castos.
 So we’ve made it extremely easy for you to submit a podcast to Spotify in just a few clicks.
+You can complete the Spotify podcast submission process in just a few steps.
 Below is our three step guide with screenshots on how to set up your listing.

 1. Log into your Castos account and click “Integrations”